Community Energy & Emissions Plan

 - Increasing bike routes and sustainable transportation options for Surrey residents.

-The City also leads by reducing energy use and greenhouse gas emissions in our own operations through the Corporate Emissions Action Plan.
+The City also leads by reducing energy use and GHG emissions in our own operations through the Corporate Emissions Action Plan.

 Community Energy & Emissions Plan Background